-Your trip to The Children’s Museum will be unforgettable!
-We make every effort to maximize the experience for everyone.
-Check out our disability services below or call us at 317-334-4000 if you have more questions.
+We make every effort to maximize the museum and sports experience fun for everyone.
+For example, we have braille signage indicating floor levels, elevators, and restrooms, and service animals are welcome too!
+Check out more on our accessibility services below or call us at 317-334-4000 if you have further questions.

-Most areas of the museum are barrier free.
-There are only a handful of less accessible areas due to the historic nature or natural habitat of certain artifacts like the tool car in All Aboard!
+Most areas of the museum and the sports experience are barrier free.
+There are only a handful of less accessible areas due to the historic nature or natural habitat of certain artifacts (like the tool car in All Aboard!).
 We do our best to give full access to our outstanding experiences.

 Designated Therapists or Caregivers

-Red phones are located throughout the museum for immediate access to museum security.
+Red phones are located throughout the museum for immediate access to museum security and first aid help.